 From our experience, teams who train in a different manner from the examples provided above will have undergone ineffective training sessions.
-Concerns regard training time, realistic mannequins, realistic scenarios, considering the trainees’ individual training requests and so on.
+Concerns regard training time, realistic mannequins, realistic scenarios, considering the trainees’ individual training requests, and so on.

 Therefore, it is essential to define the main challenges of the training and not allow the training to end until the trainees complete the missions.
-In Extreme Simulations trainings, a trainee cannot advance to the next level without overcoming the physical challenges we created.
+In Extreme Simulations training, a trainee cannot advance to the next level without overcoming the physical challenges we created.
 Learn more about The Characteristics Of An Extreme Event.